Therapists in 50319

 2 Endorsed

 I feel grateful for the opportunity to walk alongside others on their journeys towards healing and growth.
-I take a collaborative, strengths-based, and empowering approach.
-I believe that the client is the expert in their life, and I view my role as being a guide as clients reflect on their experiences, identify areas that are causing distress, connect with their emotions, and work towards meaningful changes.
-I strongly believe that creating a therapeutic relationship that is safe, validating, and accepting is an essential component of the change process.
+I take a collaborative and empowering approach.
+I believe that the client is the expert in their life, and I view my role as being a guide as clients reflect on their experiences, identify patterns that are causing distress, connect with their emotions, and work towards meaningful changes.
+I believe that creating a therapeutic relationship that is safe, validating, and accepting is an essential component of the change process.

 See more therapy options for 50319